Katy Jurado: Life and career

-1924–1951: Childhood and Mexican films
+1924–1943: Childhood and early years

-María Cristina Estela Marcela Jurado García, known from early childhood as "Katy", was born on 16 January 1924, in Guadalajara Mexico, the daughter of Luis Jurado Ochoa, a lawyer, and Vicenta García, a singer.
+María Cristina Estela Marcela Jurado García, known from early childhood as "Katy", was born on 16 January 1924, in Mexico City Mexico, the daughter of Luis Jurado Ochoa, a lawyer, and Vicenta García, a singer.
 Jurado's younger brothers were Luis Raúl and Óscar Sergio.

 Her mother was a singer who worked for the Mexican radio station XEW (the oldest radio station in Latin America).
-Her mother was sister of Mexican musician Belisario de Jesús García, author of popular Mexican songs such as "Las Cuatro Milpas".
+Her mother was sister of Mexican musician Belisario de Jesús García, author of popular Mexican songs such as Las Cuatro Milpas.
 Jurado's cousin Emilio Portes Gil was President of Mexico (1928–1930).

-Jurado studied at a school run by nuns in the Guadalupe Inn neighborhood of Mexico City, and later studied to be a bilingual secretary.
-As a teenager, she was invited to work as an actress by producers and filmmakers, among them Emilio Fernández, who offered her a role in his first movie The Isle of Passion (1941).
+Jurado lived her first years and studied at a school run by nuns in the Guadalupe Inn neighborhood of Mexico City.
+She later studied to be a bilingual secretary.
+She wanted to study law and become a lawyer.
+Her singular beauty drew attention since she was a teenager, and she was invited to work as an actress by producers and filmmakers, among them Emilio Fernández (one of the most prominent Mexican filmmakers at that time) who offered her a role in his first movie The Isle of Passion (1941).
 Although her godfather was Mexican actor Pedro Armendáriz, her parents never gave their consent.

-Another filmmaker interested in her was Mauricio de la Serna, who offered her a role in the film No matarás (1943).
+Another filmmaker interested in her was Mauricio de la Serna who offered her a role in the film No matarás (1943).
 She signed the contract without authorization from her parents, and when they found out, they threatened to send her to a boarding school in Monterrey.
 Around this time, she met the aspiring actor Víctor Velázquez and married him soon afterward.
 Her marriage was largely motivated by the desire to continue a career as an actress and to escape the yoke of her parents.
 Velazquez was the father of her children, Victor Hugo and Sandra.
 The marriage ended in 1943, shortly after Jurado began her film career.

-No matarás was the first in a series of Mexican films in which Jurado exploited her exotic beauty.
+1943–1951: First Mexican films

+Jurado debuted as an actress in the Mexican film No matarás (1943).
+From that moment on, her acting talent, but above all her exotic beauty and sensual appeal, gave her the opportunity to work in numerous films.
 She specialized in playing wicked and seductive women.
 Jurado said:

 She appeared in 16 more films over the next seven years in what film historians have named the Golden Age of Mexican cinema.
 She acted with acclaimed Mexican film stars such as Pedro Infante, Sara Montiel, Pedro Armendáriz and others.
 In 1953, she starred in Luis Buñuel's film El Bruto, for which she received an Ariel Award for Best Supporting Actress, Mexico's equivalent of an Academy Award.